Patient education: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)

 ●If you continue to lose weight, a prescription medication may be recommended to stimulate your appetite

 Pulmonary rehabilitation — Pulmonary rehabilitation programs may include education, exercise training, social support, and instruction on breathing techniques that can ease symptoms of breathlessness.
 Pulmonary rehabilitation programs have been shown to improve a person's ability to exercise, enhance quality of life, and decrease the frequency of exacerbations of COPD.
 Even people with severe shortness of breath can benefit from a rehabilitation program.
-(See "Pulmonary rehabilitation in COPD".)
+(See "Pulmonary rehabilitation".)

 Surgery — Surgery, such as lung volume reduction surgery or lung transplantation, may be helpful in reducing symptoms in some patients with emphysema.